For Financial Aid Purposes

 - qualitative progress (academic standing as measured by grade point average equivalent).

 The Registrar provides a periodic report with the students’ quantitative data and qualitative information to the Office of Financial Aid.
-This will be reviewed by the Director of Financial, with consultation to the Vice President of Admissions and Financial Aid, the Academic Dean, and the Assistant Dean of Academic Administration.
+This will be reviewed by the Director of Financial Aid, with consultation to the Vice President of Admissions and Financial Aid, the Academic Dean, and the Assistant Dean of Academic Administration.
 Such information is documented through notation in the student’s academic file.
 A student will be notified of lack of SAP via electronic correspondence sent to their Seminary email address.

 Maximum Time to Completion